 As we move into a new year, I have reflected on my journey and how I got to where I am today.
-Today I am a Coach, Root-Cause Therapy Practitioner, Neurolinguistics Programming Practitioner, and a Clinical Trauma Professional.
+Today I am a Coach, a Root-Cause Therapy Practitioner, and a Neurolinguistics Programming Practitioner.
 Those are my Professional titles.
 I am also a wife and mother to one teen and three adult children living in rural Saskatchewan.
 Life for me has been pretty good, but I remember when that wasn't the case.
 I was married to my first husband, abused, scared, and feeling very small.
 I was confused and hurt.
 I wanted out but was not sure how to do it.
 I felt like I was drowning.
 I was sure if I didn't get out, he would kill me.

 After dating for three years, we decided to move in together.
 I was so excited to share my life with him on this level.
 We rented a cute two-bedroom house near downtown Saskatoon.
 It was the perfect spot, halfway between where we each worked.
 On the outside, everything was going well.
 I told myself that I was managing his moods well and that he was more susceptible to bad days than other guys, so I had to be understanding of that.